MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/walkthrough1-unified-interface-build-a-simple-agent-application.md

 ---
-title: "Walkthrough 1: Build a simple agent application in Unified Service Desk for Dynamics 365 Customer Engagement| MicrosoftDocs"
+title: "Walkthrough 1: Build a simple agent application in Unified Service Desk for Dynamics 365 Unified Interface Apps(Dynamics 365 Customer Engagement) | MicrosoftDocs"
 description: "Demonstrates how to set up a basic agent application from scratch using Unified Service Desk that can connect to Customer Engagement." ms.custom: "" ms.date: 04/24/2018